codacy/docs/docs/account/emails.md

         If the updates are still not reflected on Codacy, navigate to the [access management](https://app.codacy.com/account/access-management) page, revoke the relevant Git provider or Google integration, then log out and back in to Codacy using the same provider.

 !!! note
     **When using GitHub**, Codacy automatically associates all commit email addresses linked to the same GitHub user with a single committer.
-Thus, developers that never logged in to the Codacy app must also make sure they [set their email address in the local Git configuration](#git-config) and add all their email addresses to their [GitHub account](https://github.com/settings/emails).
+Thus, developers that never logged in to the Codacy app must also make sure they [set their Git email address](#git-config) and add all their email addresses to their [GitHub account](https://github.com/settings/emails).

 ### Setting your Git email address {: id="git-config"}